mabelheiner/Crochet_Counter/README.md

 # Development Environment

 {Describe the tools that you used to develop the software}
+I used Android Studio and the Watch emulator to develop this software.

 {Describe the programming language that you used and any libraries.}
+This app was created with Kotlin.

 # Useful Websites